mayaanne/foundations/sprint-2/my-reflections-sprint-2.md

 **_Did you achieve the learning competencies and keep within the timebox?_**

-I kept within the time box initially, but then I remembered that I hadn't completed the additional sprint 1 reflection questions so I backtracked to complete that.
+I kept within the time box initially, and completed the task within the timeframe.
+BUT then I remembered that I hadn't completed the additional sprint 1 reflection questions so I backtracked to complete them.
 After writing up my answers in Visual Studio Code, I hit a wall and couldn't figure out how to get my updates onto GitHub.
 I did git push, git merge, git add and commit, and I couldn't figure it out!
 I'm still working on it.
 Meep.
+I am sure that it has something to do with the branch and I hope to figure it out soon so that I can continue with Tech step 2.

 ## In addition to the challenge specific reflections, answer the following questions in your reflection: